-First Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion, possible notification to law enforcement of officials, and documentation in student's discipline record.
+First Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion, and possible notification to law enforcement of officials

-Subsequent Offenses: 11-180 days out-of-school suspension or expulsion, notification to law enforcement officials, and documentation in student's discipline record.
+Subsequent Offenses: 11-180 days out-of-school suspension or expulsion, notification to law enforcement officials recommendation by the superintendent and notification to law enforcement officials

-Possession or use of a firearm as defined in 18 U.S.C. § 921, or any instrument or device defined in § 571.010, RSMo., or any instrument or device defined as a dangerous weapon in 18 U.S.C. § 930(g)(2).
+Possession or use of a firearm as defined in 18 U.S.C. § 921, or any instrument or device defined in § 571.010, RSMo. or any instrument or device defined as a dangerous weapon in 18 U.S.C. § 930(g)(2).

-First Offense: One calendar year suspension or expulsion, unless modified by the Board upon recommendation by the superintendent, notification to law enforcement officials, and documentation in student discipline record.
+First Offense: One calendar year suspension or expulsion, unless modified by the Board upon